indrajitb/JalpaiguriZillaSchool/README.md

 ## How to Run

-1. Clone this repository.
+1. Clone this repository
-2. In a terminal, change directory into the repo: `cd JalpaiguriZillaSchool`.
+2. In a terminal, change directory into the repo: `cd JalpaiguriZillaSchool`
-3. Install all packages: `npm install`.
+3. Install all packages: `npm install`
 4. Have your credentials and settings for AWS Amplify/AppSync, Firebase, VAPID keys
 5. Run on the web: `npm start` or `ionic serve`